-Employee appreciation day is in March, but we want to make sure your employees feel appreciated year-round.
+Employee appreciation day is March 5, but we want to make sure your employees feel appreciated year-round.
 Here are our tips.

 Officially, Employee Appreciation Day is celebrated each year on the first Friday in March.
 But we know that employee retention and job satisfaction improve when your workers feel the love all year long.